SOND INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces that Sonder Holdings Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit!

-NEW YORK, April 12, 2024 /PRNewswire/ -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Sonder Holdings Inc. ("Sonder" or "the Company") (NASDAQ: SOND) and certain of its officers.
+NEW YORK, April 19, 2024 /PRNewswire/ -- Attorney Advertising- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Sonder Holdings Inc. ("Sonder" or "the Company") (NASDAQ: SOND) and certain of its officers.

 Class Definition: